State's cases rise 2,893, five days in row under 3,000; deaths' increase 76

 Palm Beach County rose by 5 after 5 the day before and 206 behind No. 2 Broward.
 The Treasure Coast had a net increase of 1 -- in Martin.
 Okeechobee unchanged for 17 consecutive days.

-Through Wednesday, Florida has led the nation for 25 of 28 days with the exception on three past Tuesdays, all by Texas, including 4,087 most recently.
-Increased U.S. deaths Wednesday: 655.
-Texas reported the most deaths with 58.
-Increased cases: 29,293.
+Florida has led the nation for 26 of 29 days with the exception on three past Tuesdays, all by Texas, including 4,087 most recently.
+Increased U.S. deaths: 665.
+Increased cases: 30,141.

 Florida has gone 54 days in a row without 100 or more increased deaths.